k2view-academy/K2View-Academy/articles/99_fabric_infras/devops/03_fabric_api_and_ui_hardening.md

 ### Step 4 - Check the Access to Fabric Web UI via HTTPS

 - Restart each one of the Fabric nodes.
-- Use the following access points to check that the **https** access has been properly granted:
+- Use the following access points to check whether the **https** access has been properly granted:
   - Admin Panel: ``` https://10.10.10.10:8443/ ```
-  - Fabric Web service will be available at: ``` https://10.10.10.10:8443/deploy ```
+  - Fabric Web Service will be available in: ``` https://10.10.10.10:8443/deploy ```

 ## Fabric JDBC Driver Hardening